 Among other things, this makes the provincial election of Ontario that is scheduled to occur by 2018 a matter of some significance.
 According to current polls (yes, I know, polling cannot be trusted…), the Ontario Liberals likely will be thrown out of office for the first time since 2003, to be replaced with the Progressive Conservative party.
 This would be noteworthy given that, at present, only Manitoba is led by a Conservative government.
 The rest are governed by Liberal parties with majorities in provincial parliaments, or else by the New Democratic Party (in Alberta) or Saskatchewan Party (in Sasketchewan, of course), both of which enjoy majority governments too.

 In Canada, due to the country’s vast size and diffuse population, provinces possess a high measure of capital and clout.
 The combined budgets of the ten provincial governments, for example, is larger than the federal budget.
-(In the US, by comparison, the 50 state budgets amount to less than half the US federal budget.
-And in Britain, the central government is far more prominent still).
+(In the US, by comparison, the 50 state budgets amount to less than half the US federal budget).
 So, if provincial Liberals lose upcoming elections in provinces of considerable size—Quebec may have an election in 2018 too, and BC will likely have one this year— it might unsettle provincial relations with Justin Trudeau’s federal Liberal majority; a federal majority likely to remain until at least 2020.

 It is not however only Ontario’s size which tends to make it the fulcrum in Canadian politics.
 Ontario is also centrally positioned, both economically and politically, within the country.
 Economically, the four provinces west of Ontario have around one-third of Canada’s GDP, while the five provinces east of Ontario have around one-quarter of Canada’s GDP.
 The median line of longitude of the Canadian economy — the place where the GDP to the east equals the GDP to the west; the Prime Median, as it were — runs directly through the city of Toronto, Ontario’s capital.